-Menopause is the time in a woman's life when her normal menstrual periods stop and a woman's ovaries, the organs that produce eggs, stop making female hormones.
-Menopause occurs at an average age of about 50, but the usual range is anytime in the late 40s to the early 50s.
-It can occur much earlier (35-40 years) or be delayed (55 years or greater).
+Menopause is the time in a woman's life when her normal menstrual periods stop and a woman's ovaries, the organs that produce eggs, stop producing female hormones.
+Menopause occurs at an average age of about 50, but the is usually 40–51 years of age, however it can occur earlier <40 years of age or be delayed (55 years or greater).

 Two important hormones, oestradiol and progesterone, are made by the ovaries (the organs that produce eggs) in a cyclical fashion and help to maintain a normal menstrual cycle.
 When a woman reaches menopause, cyclical hormone production from the ovaries stops, leading to a cessation in monthly menstrual periods and of egg production.

 The menopausal change is slow and usually takes two to five years to complete.
 During this so-called peri-menopausal phase (also sometimes referred to as ‘the climacteric’ or ‘the change’), hormone levels can fluctuate from high to low and from one month to the next.
 Some months a woman may have a period but then go for several months without a period.
 It is important to note that during this time, a woman may still be able to get pregnant.
 Menopause is said to have taken place when a woman has not had a period for 12 months.
 Menopause happens naturally as a woman ages.
 However, menopause can also occur for other reasons, including the removal of the ovaries for cancer or other medical reasons like endometriosis.